Production Fixed Horizon Planning with Python

 - Pros: no excess inventory

-Example 2: Minimize the number of production setups
+Example 2: Minimise the number of production setups

-In this example, you build stock to minimize the number of setups
+In this example, you build stock to minimise the number of setups

 - Pros: only two production setups for the whole period

-- Cons: a large stock on hands that increase the inventory costs
+- Cons: a large stock on hand that increases the inventory costs

 Conclusion

-You need an optimization algorithm to balance the two constraints.
+You need an optimisation algorithm to balance the two constraints.

 Solution